American Samoa: History

-18th century: First Western contact
+18th century: First Western contacts

 Contact with Europeans began in the early 18th century.
 Dutchman Jacob Roggeveen was the first known European to sight the Samoan Islands in 1722, calling them the "Baumann Islands" after one of his captains.
 The next explorer to visit the islands was Louis-Antoine de Bougainville, who named them the "Îles des Navigateurs" in 1768.
 British explorer James Cook recorded the island names in 1773, but never visited.

-The 1789 visit by La Pérouse ended in an attack, on a Tutuila water collection expedition, resulting in the death of his second in command Capt. de Langle and several of his crew.
-La Pérouse named the island "Massacre Island", and the bay near Aasu is still called "Massacre Bay".
+The 1789 visit by Lapérouse was ended by an attack, on Tutuila island where Lapérouse's men were trying to obtain water.
+His second in command Capt. de Langle, and scientist Robert de Lamanon and several of his crew were surrounded by over a thousand Samoans and killed.
+La Pérouse named the island "Massacre Island", and the bay near Aasu is still called Massacre Bay.

 HMS Pandora, under the command of Admiral Edward Edwards (Royal Navy officer), visited the island in 1791 during its search for the H.M.S.
 Bounty mutineers.
 Von Kotzebue visited in 1824.

 19th century

 Mission work in the Samoas had begun in late 1830 when John Williams of the London Missionary Society arrived from the Cook Islands and Tahiti.
 By the late nineteenth century, French, British, German, and American vessels routinely stopped at Samoa, as they valued Pago Pago Harbor as a refueling station for coal-fired shipping and whaling.

 The United States Exploring Expedition visited the islands in 1839.

+In 1872, Commander Richard W. Meade of the USS Narragansett sailed from Hawai'i to Pago Pago to explore the establishment of a U.S. naval station.
+At the request of Henry A. Peirce, the U.S. minister to Hawai'i, he was also tasked with negotiating a treaty that would secure American interests in Sāmoa.
+The Narragansett reached Pago Pago on February 14, and Meade informed High Chief Mauga of his intention to lease land for a naval base.
+Mauga granted the United States exclusive rights to build and maintain such a station in exchange for “the friendship and protection of the great government of the United States.”
+During his stay, Meade also arranged commercial port regulations for Pago Pago with Mauga.

 In March 1889, an Imperial German naval force entered a village in Samoa, and in doing so destroyed some American property.
 Three American warships then entered the Apia harbor and prepared to engage the three German warships found there.
 Before any shots were fired, a typhoon wrecked both the American and German ships.
 A compulsory armistice was then called because of the lack of any warships.